bcgov/cas-registration/docs/compliance/statuses.md

 ##### Obligation pending invoice creation

 - Indicates that this ComplianceReportVersion record has a related obligation, but the eLicensing invoice has not yet been generated for this obligation.
 No actions for the reporter to take in this state.
+- Usually this status is set because it is before the invoice generation date, but will also be set if the call to generate the invoice in eLicensing fails for any reason
 - Moves to `Obligation not met` once an invoice has been generated.
 - Moves to `Superceded` if a supplementary report is submitted.